 The loop variant data (δ values in Code 1) needs to broadcasted to all the tasks in an iteration.
 With Twister4Azure users can specify broadcast data for iterative as well as non-iterative jobs.
-Typically, in data-intensive iterative computations the loop-variant data (δ) is orders of magnitude smaller than the loop-invariant data.
+In typical data-intensive iterative computations, the loop-variant data (δ) is orders of magnitude smaller than the loop-invariant data.
 Currently Twister4Azure uses the Azure blob storage to communicate the broadcast data.
-Twister4Azure supports caching of broadcast data occurs per node per iteration.
-This increases the efficiency of broadcasting when there is more than one map/reduce/merge worker per worker-role and when there are multiple waves of map tasks per iteration.
-In some of our experiments, we had more than 16 such tasks per workerrole.
+Twister4Azure supports caching of broadcast data ensuring that only a single retrieval of Broadcast data occurs per node per iteration.
+This increases the efficiency of broadcasting when there are more than one map/reduce/merge worker per worker-role and when there are multiple waves of map tasks per iteration.
+Some of our experiments had more than 16 such tasks per worker-role.